 “Dressing in a taffeta frock did not make me want to be a girl, but it certainly made me understand how much pleasure girls and women get from their party frocks, and intensified my interest in fashion and in the history of costume.”

 During the early years of his collecting, Peter ordered women’s clothing and underwear by mail order.
 He also shopped in department stores, where he felt no pressure to explain that the garments were for him.

-In 2000, Peter began to purchase taffeta dresses, skirts and blouses from the Brighton-based company, Kentucky Woman.
+In 2000, Peter began to purchase taffeta dresses, skirts and blouses from the Brighton-based clothing company, Kentucky Woman.
 Founded by Sandi Hall in 1990, the company specialised in making bespoke garments in period styles, often for members of the transgender and cross-dressing communities.